 - Be a citizen or permanent legal resident of the United States;

-- Must be a resident of or principally employed in the county from which the application is made.
+- Be a resident of, or have a place of employment or practice in the Kentucky county where the application is made;

 Click here for the Notary Public Handbook provided by the Kentucky Secretary of State.